sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 - the `attribute` is not set for this observation (possible for optional attributes) or
 - the `attribute` value for this observation corresponds to the default value.

-The data type for observation value is *Number*.
+The data type for observation value is *number* or *string*.
 The data type for a reported missing observation value is a *null*.
 The index for an `attribute` is the corresponding index in the `values` array of the respective `component` object within the `structure.attributes.series` array.
 It is *null*ed for unused optional `attributes` when the attribute index needs to be included.